richardjoo/HTMLCOIN/FAQ/README.md

   * I am mining 1 million coins or mining a lot a lot, is this normal?
     - Not a fake wallet, it can certainly be a genuine copy, but if the program can’t find a copy of the blockchain from another node, it starts it’s own.
 Hence the 100M+ coin blocks.
 Those are the swap premine.
+    - Peter Bushnell:
+      - The wallet should not allow solo mining without connections, however it does, which causes people to mine coins that are not part of the main blockchain.
+Next update will make sure that at least one other connection is required as set by the `fMiningRequiresPeers` in chainparams.
+      - Q: So if it errors like this it’ll just die off once it reconnects?
+We won’t get fake blocks on the network..?
+        - Peter Bushnell:
+          - When the client connects to the mainnet it will switch chains to the longer chain which is also checkpointed.
+Next update will stop this situation from occuring to anyone except RegTest users but then you'd expect them to know what they are doing anyway.
+        - QuidProCrypto:
+          - That’s the beauty of the UTXO model and DLT generally, one user can’t override the consensus.

 ## POS
   * What is PoS and How does it work?